-Fantasy Football is upon us again.
-That means it’s time for you to assemble your list of football studs, get your best trash talk lines ready and prepare to begin another season.
+Fantasy season is upon us again.
+That means it’s time for you to assemble your list of football studs and Fantasy Football sleepers.
+Get your best trash talk lines ready and prepare to begin another season.

 The majority of fantasy leagues are won on draft day.
 This is when one can outsmart other owners by not overvaluing some players, while also drafting the right sleepers at the right time.

 Take the following players that I consider to be the seven best Fantasy Football sleepers of 2011:

 Fantasy Football Sleepers for the 2011 NFL Season

 Steve Smith is now in Philadelphia, leaving Manningham as Eli Manning’s clear #2 option behind Hakeem Nicks.
 It also shouldn’t be ignored just how strongly Manningham finished the 2010 season, posting 16 catches, three consecutive 100-yard games and 4 TD’s over the final three contests combined.

 Everyone knows the injury history, but we all know the potential, too.
 In two games during the middle of last season, Stafford threw for 450+ yards and had 6 passing TD’s.
 The Lions are clearly a team on the rise and Stafford could be a solid backup QB addition to your fantasy team and if healthy, he may wind up as quality trade bait, or even your team’s starter.